-We live in a nation where a breathtaking 46 million people are now living below the poverty line.
+We live in a nation where a breathtaking 100 million people are now living below the poverty line or living in near-poverty.
 Rural America represents the poorest of America’s poor — the very bottom of an economic ladder that fewer and fewer have the capacity to climb.
 Children are affected the deepest.

 Reading is is a transformative act, involving a free writer and a free reader.
 Committed literature, according to Jean-Paul Sartre, is an imperative call – both a demand and a gift.
 By reading my book, says Sartre, you are taking responsibility for the world with me.
 We will transform it together.